iTwin/itwinjs-core/docs/learning/RpcInterface.md

 Frontend methods may also optionally log additional messages that are tagged with the same ActivityId, to provide useful information about the purpose of the activity.

-Frontend methods that invoke imodeljs-clients methods directly are responsible for generating or forwarding an ActivityId to them.
+Frontend methods that invoke client methods directly are responsible for generating or forwarding an ActivityId to them.

 A backend method that turns around an invokes another backend's method via RpcInterfaces will propagate the current ActivityId to it.